abdullahtaha262/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+#I created this script to solve all the tasks for me
-This repo contains all the projects for the first term. feel free to explore the projects!
+i solve them one by one